smoni19/CV/README.md

   * HTML
   * CSS
   * Bootstrap
-- Makers introduced me to TDD.
+- Makers introduced me to TDD and red-green-refactor.
 I value this process greatly as I believe it produces better code in terms of making you think more about your goals as well as providing documentation for other contributors.
-- MVC
+- As I made a few web applications, I made use of the MVC design pattern
-- OOP
+- To be really effective, I used OOP when demanded
+- I approached coding using various principles such as SRP and keeping my code DRY.

 ### De Montfort University (Sep '11 - May '12)
 _Computer Games Programming_